 Susan Zaid, M.A.

-Previously, Zaid was project director of the Design Options for Home Visiting Evaluation project and the JBA lead on the Support for MIECHV Program Awardees to Build Capacity for Performance Measurement and Continuous Quality Improvement project.
+Previously, Zaid was the project director of the Family-Level Assessment and State of Home Visiting project.
+Responsibilities included ensuring overall quality and timeliness of project deliverables, serving as a point of contact for federal staff, providing guidance for project tasks, monitoring task activities by project staff and consultants, and facilitating meetings with the project team and federal staff.
+Zaid was also project director of the Design Options for Home Visiting Evaluation project and the JBA lead on the Support for MIECHV Program Awardees to Build Capacity for Performance Measurement and Continuous Quality Improvement project.
 In that role, she provided capacity building support to a cluster of grantees with varying levels of capacity.
 The project provided tailored technical support to meet needs in diverse areas such as evaluation, performance monitoring, continuous quality improvement, and selection or refinement of data systems to assist with data collection and management.
+Recently, Zaid evaluated a foundation’s grantmaking strategy and provided actionable recommendations for refinement.

-Zaid has evaluated programs in the areas of foster care, adoption, child abuse and neglect, and family preservation.
-She has also designed and monitored adherence to implementation plans for several home visiting programs.
-She is proficient in designing surveys, developing data management systems and protocols, developing data collection interview tools and protocols, conducting interviews and focus groups, and performing cost analyses on home visiting programs.
+Zaid has evaluated programs in the areas of home visiting, two-generation approaches, foster care, adoption, child abuse and neglect, and family preservation.
+She is proficient in designing surveys, developing data management systems and protocols, developing data collection interview tools and protocols, conducting interviews and focus groups, performing cost analyses, and facilitating engagement.
+Zaid also has experience designing and monitoring adherence to implementation plans for programs and facilitating practice-based application of evaluation findings.

 Zaid received an M.A. in sociology from the University of Houston.